WildlifeSouth.com Wildlife and Nature Locations

 - Joe Kegley

-For most of the wildlife a long lens is going to be required.
+For most wildlife photography a long lens is going to be required.
 I used a 500mm with a 1.4 extender giving a total focal length of 700mm.
 The rookery, for the most part, is too far away from the boardwalk for photos of nests.
 In addition, the trees are littered with branches obscuring clear shots of the nests.
 While one might not be able to obtain clean shots of the nests, it may be worthwhile to hangout in the area for in-flight shots.

 Yellow-rumped Warbler